 Working with AMC’s awesome creative team, we tapped into the internet’s immense trove of fan-generated content to demonstrate the network’s indelible impact on pop culture.
 We developed a powerful tag line, performed some editorial magic and bound it all together with a kick-ass tune.
 The result: an on-air image campaign that not only defines the brand, but creates a virtuous cycle of engagement as viewers are encouraged to upload their own fan art for future image spot consideration.
-The image campaign will run on AMC, AMC.COM and other AMC online outlets.
-In addition, we shot with individual fan artists, creating videos about their work and inspirations.
-This video content will also run on the network and online.
+The image campaign ran on AMC, AMC.COM and other AMC online outlets.
+In addition, we shot with individual fan artists, creating videos about their work and inspiration.
+This video content also ran on the network and online.

 CLIO KEY ART